danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-your-macbook-setup.md

 As you can see, processing a menu option basically just calls another script in a `scripts` folder.
 The only exception is `all`, which calls all scripts.

-Each file is then suuuper simple; it's basically just a copy/paste of commands you type manually in the terminal.
+Each file is then super simple; it's basically just a copy/paste of commands you type manually in the terminal.
 Have a look at a few examples from each file:

 ### scripts/system.sh